Blue Birthday

 Blue Birthday (Korean: 블루버스데이) is a South Korean drama web series produced by Naver subsidiary Playlist Studio.
 Directed by Park Dan-hee and co-written by Goo So-yeon and Moon Won-young, the series stars Kim Ye-rim as Oh Ha-rin and Yang Hong-seok as Ji Seo-jun.
-The series is a fantasy romance thriller drama in which the female protagonist, Oh Ha-Rin, revisits the past through mysterious photos left by her first love, who died on her birthday 10 years ago.
-It premiered on July 23 through Naver TV and WeTV and airs every Friday and Saturday at 19:00 (KST).
-It premiered on August 6 through YouTube for international audiences.
-However, it can only be accessed by audiences from South Korea.
+The series is a fantasy romance thriller drama in which the female protagonist, Oh Ha-rin, revisits the past through mysterious photos left by her first love, who died on her birthday 10 years ago.
+It premiered on July 23, 2021, on Naver TV and WeTV, and aired every Friday and Saturday at 19:00 (KST).
+It also became available on YouTube to audiences from South Korea on August 6, 2021.

 Synopsis

-The series tells the story of Oh Ha-Rin (Kim Ye-rim), who travels to the past through mysterious photos left by her first love, Ji Seo-Jun (Yang Hong-seok).
+The series tells the story of Oh Ha-rin (Kim Ye-rim), who travels to the past through mysterious photos left by her first love, Ji Seo-joon (Yang Hong-seok).
 They had been close friends since they were eight years old, but he died by suicide on her birthday ten years ago.
-On her 28th birthday, Ha-rin receives an exceptional opportunity as a gift; using mysterious photos left behind by Seo-Jun, Ha-Rin goes back to that day in the past to find out why he chose to die and save his life.
+On her 28th birthday, Ha-rin receives an exceptional opportunity as a gift; using mysterious photos left behind by Seo-jun, Ha-Rin goes back to that day in the past to find out why he chose to die, and to save his life.

 Plot

-The series opens with Oh Ha Rin witnessing her best friend and first love, Ji Seo Jun lying in a pool of blood and dead in the photography club of their school on her 18th birthday.

-10 years later, she works at the animal rescue department and gets a task to rescue an animal from her previous high school.
-While visiting, the traumatizing memories distracts her, yet she was able to get the job done.
-While getting off the job, she comes across an old photoshop and notices Seo Jun's camera in the display.
-Intrigued, she buys that and some old photographs from the mysterious shop owner who warns her to not get stuck in the past.
-Confused, she then heads Her birthday party that her friends had organized for her and leaves after one of the friends, Kim Ui Young mentioned the unexpected and mysterious suicide of Seo Jun.
-After going through all the photos, she decides to burn them and throws one of the nine photos into the lamp, only to wake up as a high school student in 2011.
-Seeing Seo Jun alive and on his bike, she thinks that it's a dream and runs toward her lost friend.
+The series opens with Oh Ha-rin witnessing her best friend and first love, Ji Seo-joon, lying dead in a pool of blood in the photography studio of their school on her 18th birthday.
+Ten years later, Oh Ha-rin now works at an animal protection center, and gets a task to rescue an animal from her previous high school.
+She can get the job done despite traumatizing memories.
+While leaving from work, Ha-rin comes across an old photo shop and notices Seo-joon's camera on display, buying the camera and some old photographs from the mysterious shop owner, who warns her not to get stuck in the past.
+A confused Ha-rin goes to her birthday party organized by her friends and leaves after one of them, Kim Ui-young, mentions the unexpected and mysterious suicide of Seo-joon.
+After going through all the photos, Ha-rin decides to burn them, and throws one of the nine photos into the fire, only to wake up as a high school student in 2011.
+Seeing Seo-joon alive and on his bike, she pretends it to be a dream and runs towards her lost friend.
 She trips on the stairs but is able to catch up with him and hug him, which is caught by her now younger friends.
-Throughout the day, she acts weirdly and follows Seo Jun but when the time is up, she returns to reality.

-That is when she realises that burning one photo from the bundle can transport you back to same date that is mentioned on the photo.
+Throughout the day, Ha-rin acts weirdly and follows Seo-joon, but when the day ends, she returns to reality.
+This is when she realizes that burning one photo from the bundle can transport the person back to the same day the photo was taken.